 Unfortunately, my landlady/roommate had started staying at her boyfriend’s house, and would I please feed him and let him in if it snowed?
 So, one day, as I was repeating the above mantra to myself, I pulled out my cell and, shaking my head, called my landlady.
 It didn’t take much negotiating before I had myself a dog.
 My first dog.
 Ever.
-A year old Labrador mix.
-Aside from his general sweet nature, he had two very important qualities—already housebroken, and did not get on furniture.
+A year-old Labrador mix.
+Aside from his general sweet nature, he had two very important qualities—already housebroken and did not get on furniture.
 However, I decided to train him further.

 In case you have read any books on the subject, or perhaps dallied in actual training yourself, let me rid you now of the notion that this is an easy thing.
 Positive reinforcement, use treats, blah, blah, blah.
 Right.
 This all assumes that the dog has average puppy dog intelligence.

-My dog is smarter that I am.
+My dog is smarter than I am.
 Oh, he can sit, stay, lay down.
 Sometimes he even deigns to heel while we walk.
 However, Trucks has figured out the deal—he does good, he gets a treat.
 You may have heard something about the canine sense of smell.
-As soon as I get within a five foot perimeter of this creature, he can tell if I’ve got the goods.
+As soon as I get within a five-foot perimeter of this creature, he can tell if I’ve got the goods.
 And, as you may have guessed—no treat, no trick.
 In fact, Trucks goes so far as to sit for a moment, then lay down, before I even give a command, if he smells his fake Oreos.
 But, if I don’t have them, forget it.
 He just bows at me and proceeds to do his little doggy dance, wanting to play and jump.
 People tell me he will outgrow this when he gets out of the puppy phase… in two to three years.
 I can only sigh and be grateful for my patience and his sweetness.
 Who could resist that sweet face?

 Camping and Fire